masesgroup/JNet/src/documentation/articles/API_extensibility.md

 What to do if an API was not yet implemented?
 The simplest answer is: help us to make this product reacher :smile:
 There is another answer which is not available with other products: Dynamic code and programmatically API access.

-With **JCOBridge** a developer can use some properties to manage objects in the JVM.
+With **JCOBridge** a developer can use some properties to manage objects in the JVM™.
-Each JNet class implemented contains some methods and two properties: a direct and a dynamic accessor able to analyze the JVM class and executes the code.
+Each JNet class implemented contains some methods and two properties: a direct and a dynamic accessor able to analyze the JVM™ class and executes the code.
 So it is not necessary at all to have the methods be ready to be used.

 Let's go to show some possible conditions analyzing the `Hashtable` class (code at https://github.com/masesgroup/JNet/blob/master/src/net/JNet/Java/Util/Hashtable.cs).